Bark painting

 Directions:

-It usually takes 15-20 mins but you can use a heat tool to speed up the process.
+Next, cover the entire piece of bark with white paint and let it dry completely.
+This usually takes about 15-20 minutes, but you can use a heat tool to speed up the process.

 For more ideas, follow: